ArturBrito/auth/README.md

 <br><br>

+# System Features
+## Authentication Methods
+This authentication system supports two primary methods for user authentication:

+1. Username and Password Authentication
+   - Standard registration and login process.
+   - Passwords are securely hashed using bcrypt before being stored, ensuring sensitive user data is protected.
+   - Login credentials are validated against the hashed values during authentication.

+2. Google OAuth 2.0
+   - Users can log in or register using their Google accounts.
+   - The system integrates with Google's OAuth 2.0 API to handle the authentication process securely.
+   - After successful authentication, users are issued a JWT token to maintain session state.

+## Data Storage
+The system supports multiple data storage solutions to store user credentials and other data, making it highly configurable for diverse use cases:

+- In-Memory Storage (for development and testing).
+- MongoDB for persistent data storage.
+- Firebase for projects leveraging Google’s backend services.
+- Combined options under analysis, such as Firebase Authentication System with MongoDB.

+## Token Management
+The system employs the following mechanisms for token management:

+1. Access Token Expiry
+   - Access tokens are short-lived to minimize risks in case of token theft.
+   - Clients must use a refresh token to request a new access token once the old one expires.
+2. Refresh Token Storage
+   - Each refresh token is kept in an in-memory database with Redis until it is used or the token expires.
+This prevents the same refresh token from being used more than once.

+<br><br>

 # Configuration
 ## Environment Variables
 To run the application under **development**, an .env file can be created in the root of the project and the variables with the values ​​inserted there.